 We are committed to ensuring equality in everything that we do both through our service provision and through our responsibilities as an employer.
-We recognise that while everyone is different, they have the right to be treated with an equal level of respect and have equal access to our services and facilities.
+We recognise that while everyone is different, they have the right to be treated with an equal level of respect and have equal opportunity of access to our services and facilities.

 The Equality Act 2010

 At Dover District Council we are working with the community and our partners to develop objectives which are both meaningful and relevant to our District.

 - Our Equality Policy out our commitment to equality and diversity, and how we will: